atsushieno/compose-mpp/README.md

 }
 ```

-They are however the details in the optional argument for each platform.
+They are however only the details in the optional argument for each platform that we would quite often like to skip.

 `DropdownMenu` is under similar status, but I would not focus on it now.
 You can investigate it by yourselves.